 - Adhesive Strips: The use of denture adhesive strips is relatively new but is equally convenient for denture wearers as the first two types.
 Strips are generally easy to apply and meant for all-day use, just like the other types.
 To use, you need to peel off pre-cut strips that contain the adhesive material.
 Moisten your denture adhesive strips with water to allow them to cling to the undersurface of the denture.
 Press and bite down onto it to secure it in place.
 This is one of the easiest dental adhesive forms to use because it is basically mess-free.

 Choosing the best denture adhesives can be difficult.
 There are many strong products on the market and it can overwhelm anyone, especially if you are new to buying adhesives.
 Use the following factors as a guideline when choosing which adhesive to purchase:

-Firstly, the majority of adhesive products on the market contain zinc.
+- Ingredients: Some of the adhesive products on the market contain zinc.
 Zinc has many benefits but can cause nerve damage when you are exposed to too much of it.
 If this concerns you, choose adhesives that have a zinc-free formula just to be on the safe side.

 What are the best denture adhesives on the market?